 Conflict, coupled with drought and flooding, has led to the displacement of 1.47 million people in South Sudan.
 Across East Africa and Mozambique, armed conflicts and violence has forcefully displaced at least 20.1 million people.[iii]

 These rising number speaks to the difficulty families experience in recovering from frequent climate crises in the region.

 As families are forced to leave their homes in search of food, water and survival, children can be put in grave danger of trafficking and physical violence.
 The displacement of large numbers of people can lead to competition for resources like water and land with local communities, sometimes resulting in conflict, or escalating existing conflict.

-Girls around the world face lifelong gender inequalities, and gender inequalities are often exacerbated during times of crisis.
+Girls around the world face lifelong gender descrimination and inequalities which are often exacerbated during times of crisis.
 This can pose grave risks for girls’ survival, learning and protection.

 Women and girls in the Horn of Africa can face multiple protection concerns, such as their safety in new resettlement sites, fear of exploitation, increased social tensions and violence stemming from changes in gender roles due to the loss or injury of male family members.

 Young girls are often tasked with walking long distances to search for water, putting them at risk of harassment, kidnapping and sexual violence.